zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 With "BFCO - Attack Behavior Framework" in the list, you are able to perform jumping attacks, and swimming attacks!

 - If you CLICK **LEFT-CLICK** while in the air shortly after jumping, you will perform a light jump attack.
-- If you HOLD **LEFT-CLICK** or CLICK **MOUSE-WHEEL** while in the air shortly after jumping, you will perform a jumping power attack.
+- If you CLICK **MOUSE-WHEEL** while in the air shortly after jumping, you will perform a jumping power attack.

-When you are using a **Bow** or **Crossbow**, and you have the **Ranger** perk in the Archery tree, you can perform jumping ranged attacks, with a large amount of acrobatics involved!
-If you do not have the Ranger perk, attacking with a Bow or Crossbow while in the air **will cause a T-Pose**!
-Avoid doing so until you have the Ranger perk. **This T-Pose can easily be exited by pressing the "R" key**.
+You can also perform these jumping attacks with a Bow and Crossbow.
+If you have the **Ranger** perk in the Archery tree, however, your jumping power attack with archery weapons will change to one with a large amount of acrobatics involved!
+If you do not have the Ranger perk, you will have a more basic slamming down animation for the air power attack.
+The light jump attack is always a lighter punch.

 Swimming attacks are basic, and can be performed while in a swimming state with a left-click.

 The jump attack alone opens up numerous scenarios in combat, and the swim attacks allow you to get at those pesky Slaughterfish, along with attacking other aquatic monsters.

-## Utilize new Bow Bashing behaviors
+## Utilize new Bow Bashing and Combo behaviors

-BFCO - Attack Behavior Framework also adds special bow and crossbow bashing behaviors, which we have **locked behind the "Ranger" perk in the Archery skill tree** with this mod list.
+BFCO - Attack Behavior Framework also adds special bow and crossbow bashing and combo attack behaviors.
+The default animations/behaviors are **locked behind the "Ranger" perk in the Archery skill tree** with this mod list.
+However, alternate animations/behaviors are introduced when the player does not have the "Ranger" perk.

+With or without **the "Ranger" perk**;

+- If you power attack while sprinting with a ranged weapon, you will perform a kick attack.
+- The bow and crossbow light bash remain as they were in vanilla, a simple quick push forward.

 If you **have the "Ranger" perk**;

-- With a bow, holding down power attack to bash will unleash a flurry of lighter-power arrows after a power bash, which continues as long as you hold power attack.
+- With a bow, holding down power attack to power bash will unleash a flurry of lighter-power arrows after a power bash, which repeats as long as you hold power attack.
 - When holding down power attack with a crossbow, an acrobatic maneuver if performed, where you continuously move forward and stab with a bolt, which continues as long as you hold power attack
+- If you CLICK **MOUSE-WHEEL**, you will perform a very acrobatic jump backwards, and fire two arrows while in the air.
+This is the same as the jumping power attack with the Ranger perk.

 If you **don't have the "Ranger" perk**;

-- Holding down power attack for **one second** will perform a basic bash maneuver, which also "throws" an arrow or bolt forward.
+- With a Bow or Crossbow, holding down power attack to power bash will perform a vanilla power bash, however you will also "throw" an arrow towards your target, which repeats as long as you hold power attack.
-- Holding down power attack for **half a second**, you will slam your bow down in a slicing motion.
+- If you CLICK **MOUSE-WHEEL**, you will perform a quick run forward, and slam your weapon down on the enemy.

-Do **not** hold power attack for longer if you don't have the **Ranger** perk, as it **may result in a T-Pose you can break out of by pressing the R key**.
+These attacks are powerful, which is why the more defaults are locked behind an Archery perk.
+Making good use of these attacks can make you more than formidable!

 ## Equip your armor, weapons, and magic with LamasTinyHUD and Wheeler